 If new test mass materials other than silicon become available changes towards a shorter wavelength might be advantageous.
 Shorter wavelengths generally require thinner coating layers which could reduce coating thermal noise; however, it should be kept in mind that shorter wavelength also generate smaller beam sizes for identical cavity g-parameters.
 The general scaling of coating thermal noise with thickness of coating layers and beamsize is in first order independent of the wavelength (for identical cavity g-parameters).
-The most obvious way to reduce the wavelength is via frequency doubling a powerful 1064 or 1030 nm laser but many other laser concepts are currently being explored by industry and many scientific institutions.
+The most obvious way to reduce the wavelength is via frequency doubling a powerful 1064 or 1030 nm laser.
+Other concepts could be viable to achieve the desired power levels, for example coherent beam combination, but technical realization and beam properties, and laser stability will need to be investigated..

 High power concepts - 1030-1064 nm In the future, if kilowatt class lasers become necessary for frequency doubling, Yb doped YAG, which operates at 1030 nm, could replace the Nd system because of its higher efficiency, lower quantum defect, better thermal management and potentially longer-lived laser diode pumps.
 Its main disadvantages are that it is a quasi-3-level system at room temperature and thus more sensitive to increased temperatures within the gain medium, and that it has a much lower pump absorption coefficient.
 However, at cryogenic temperatures, the quasi-3-level system turns into an efficient 4 level system.
-The Adelaide group demonstrated already 200 W, with diffraction limited beam quality for all power levels, requiring no thermal compensation, at 1030 nm from a cryogenic Yb:YAG laser using a single zig-zag slab [312].
+The Adelaide group demonstrated already 200 W, with diffraction limited beam quality for all power levels, requiring no thermal compensation, at 1030 nm from a cryogenic Yb:YAG laser using a single zig-zag slab [413].
 There is a substantial commercial interest driving the development of both Yb solid state and fiber lasers, amplifiers and their pump diodes for very high power applications.